Christian Wirth: Operation Reinhard

-After the T4 "euthanasia" program was halted due to an outcry from the German church, Nazi leadership came up with the "Final Solution to the Jewish Question".
+After the T4 "euthanasia" program was halted, Nazi leadership came up with the "Final Solution to the Jewish Question".
 The first phase of the "Final Solution" was Operation Reinhard (Aktion Reinhard), headed by Odilo Globocnik.
 The first out of three Aktion Reinhard extermination camps was Bełżec.
 Since Wirth had previous experience in murdering with gas in the "involuntary euthanasia" program, Globocnik appointed him as the commandant of Bełżec in December 1941.
 Belzec became fully operational for gassing on or around 17 March 1942.

 Before coming to Belzec, Wirth became acquainted with the gas vans in operation in Chełmno and in the eastern occupied territories of the Soviet Union and learned their advantages and disadvantages.
 This experience in euthanasia, where permanent gas chambers had existed, and with the gas vans inspired his solution.
 He decided to combine in Belzec the permanent gas chamber with the internal combustion car engine as gas supplier.
 Wirth objected to the bottles of carbon monoxide gas that had been used in euthanasia institutions.
 The bottles, which were produced in private factories and which would be supplied to Belzec in large quantities, could arouse suspicion.
 In addition, the factories were located at great distances from Belzec and the steady supply of the bottles might cause a logistical problem.
 Wirth preferred to set up a self-contained extermination system, based on an ordinary car engine and easily available gasoline and not dependent on supply by outside factors...Wirth carried out experiments to determine the most efficient method of handling the transports of Jews from the time of their arrival at the camp until their murder and burial.
 He developed some basic concepts for the process of extermination and for camp structure.
 The basic structure of the camp and the various actions the victims were made to do as soon as they left the train were intended to ensure that they would not grasp the fact that they had been brought for extermination.
 The aim was to give the victims the impression that they had arrived at a labor camp or a transit camp from where they would be sent to a labor camp.
 The deportees were to believe this until they were closed into the gas chambers camouflaged as baths.

 The second principle of the extermination process was that everything should be carried out with the utmost speed.
 The victims should be rushed, made to run, so that they had no time to look round, to reflect, or to understand what was going on.
 This also supported the basic principle of deceiving the victims.
 They should be shocked, and their reactions paralyzed in order to prevent escape or resistance.
 The speed of the extermination process served yet an additional purpose: it increased the killing capacity of the camp.
 More transports could be brought and annihilated in one day.